 Sprint Retrospective

-The Sprint Retrospective is an open and honest discussion, encouraging all team members to contribute their perspectives and give their valuable opinions on the just completed sprint.
+In the Sprint Retrospective, the team holds an open and honest discussion, where all members contribute their perspectives and give their valuable opinions on the just-completed sprint.

 What are the artifacts of scrum?